https://invisible-island.net/ncurses/man/

 The echo behavior of these functions on input of KEY_ or backspace

-characters was not specified in the SVr4 documentation.
-This
+characters is not documented in SVr4 curses.

 historical curses implementations, it varied depending on whether the